ToonWeyens/PB3D/README.md

 ## 1.68:
 * Fixed bug when solution was reconstructed even when it did not exist.
-* The "calc_vec_comp" procedure now also calculates the "Magnetic" components, which are in the (psi,theta,zeta) direction.
+* The 'calc_vec_comp' procedure now also calculates the 'Magnetic' components, which are in the (psi,theta,zeta) direction.
 This streamlines the integrated flux calculation as well.
 * Fixed some bugs where normalization factors were not properly taken into account when calculating fluxes.
-* "extend_grid_E" is now called "extend_grid_F" and works on the Flux variables.
+* 'extend_grid_E' is now called 'extend_grid_F' and works on the Flux variables.
 This is very important for when integration happens in these grids, so that the non-varying coordinate should be constant.
 * Fixed some small bug in the division of equilibrium jobs for POST, where no maximum was provided.
 * There is still an issue with the pressure balance.
 This is due to an inaccuracy in the calculation of the current from the magnetic field.
 This probably also causes a deviation from the correct results for the integrated current fluxes.

 ## 1.69:
-* Extended "debug_calc_derived_q" somewhat.
+* Extended 'debug_calc_derived_q' somewhat.
 * Splines have been implemented for derivatives.
 Only the third order (cubic) has been implemented.
 This is now fixed.
-* "conv_FHM" has been removed, replaced by splines.
+* 'conv_FHM' has been removed, replaced by splines.
 * Fixed issue in HDF5 plotting, where the symmetry type was not recoverable for vector plots.

 ## 1.70:
-* Fixed an important bug in the "fourier2real" where the incorrect sign was taken for the derivatives due to an incorrect application of integer division.
+* Fixed an important bug in the 'fourier2real' where the incorrect sign was taken for the derivatives due to an incorrect application of integer division.
 * The pressure balance is more correct, as is the test on D3sigma.
-* Changed the tests in "calc_derived_q" somewhat.
+* Changed the tests in 'calc_derived_q' somewhat.
 * Added a new test on the calculation of R, Z and L for VMEC, more specifically for the correct treatment of the derivatives.
-* "plot_HDF5" now also takes single X, Y and Z for a collection.
+* 'plot_HDF5' now also takes single X, Y and Z for a collection.

 ## 1.71:
 * The discrepancy between the fluxes is finally fixed, probably.
 Might have to test with bigger 3-D effects.
 * Fixed a bug in the calculation of fluxes.
-* Using "--plot_VMEC_modes" the decay of the VMEC Fourier modes can be investigated.
+* Using '--plot_VMEC_modes' the decay of the VMEC Fourier modes can be investigated.

 ## 1.72:
 * Adapted to XPS 9360.